verbb/formie/docs/guides/templating-theming/building-a-pdf-template-from-scratch.md

-# Building a PDF template from scratch
+# Building a PDF Template from Scratch

 PDF templates let Formie attach a generated PDF when an email notification sends — useful for invoices, certificates, signed agreements, or printable summaries.
 This guide walks through creating a PDF template from scratch and attaching it to a notification.